henryczup/cst-aws-setup/README.md

 nvidia-smi
 ```

-You should see output showing your NVIDIA A10G GPU with memory and utilization info.
+You should see output showing your GPU (T4 for g4dn, A10G for g5) with memory and utilization info.

 In CST, if GPU is working correctly:
 - **Simulation → Solver → GPU Computing** shows your GPU